 - 3. The offer of admission will clearly articulate that in order to matriculate into year 2, the LCCC Nursing Program/clinical portion of the PROGRAM, the student must:

 - a) Have a grade of Proficiency on the TEAS exam by December 1st PROGRAM Year 1 (Students shall have two opportunities to receive a passing grade.
-Out of area students may submit a PAX exam score, taken within two (2) years, from a reputable testing center.)
+Out of area students may submit a TEAS exam score, taken within two (2) years, from a reputable Pearson Vue testing center.)

 - b) Achieve a minimum cumulative GPA of 2.75 by the end of the Fall semester, PROGRAM Year 1

 - c) Admission to the LCCC program by December 1st

 - d) Meet the Health Science Admissions Background

 - Check Requirement Policy criteria by March 15 of PROGRAM Year 1.
 All students admitted to the program who meet the matriculation requirements will be permitted to continue into year 2, the LCCC Nursing PROGRAM.